softlayer/githubio_source/content/rest/next_bill.md

 ---
 title: "Determining your next bill"
 description: "Example on how to use getNextInvoiceTotalAmount to retrieve the pre-tax total amount of an account's next invoice measured in US Dollars ($USD).
-The amount assumes no changes or charges occur between now and the time of billing.
+The amount assumes no changes or charges occur between now and the time of billing."

-"
 date: "2015-12-30"
 classes: ["SoftLayer_Account"]
 tags: